 Park concluded his SaaS optimization review with best-practice recommendations for IT and finance leadership interested in leading SaaS optimization initiatives.

 - Consider a standalone solution for SaaS management.
 Industry leading products are robust, easily deployed, affordable and generally boast enterprise IT-friendly features like SSO and 3rd party application integrations.

 - Look at other IT spend management areas for inspiration.
 The BYO-device and mobility challenges of 5 to 10 years ago are similar.
 Learn from the past.
-There are opportunities for investment, but it is pivotal that due diligence is done around procurement, contract management, sourcing, inventory, process development and ongoing management.
+There are opportunities for investment, but due diligence is vital.
+More specifically, leadership should focus on procurement, contract management, sourcing, inventory, process development and ongoing management.

 - Start looking for solutions earlier than you think.
 Even as early as $10,000/month in SaaS spend.
 Employees will unwittingly make investments in tools, decide on their own solutions and deploy applications outside of existing enterprise contracts.
 IT and business leaders need to recognize their roles as stewards of technology environments and offer guidance.

 - Break down spend.
 Getting even a cost-center breakdown is, surprisingly, an emerging capability.
 Only the early majority does this.
 Doing this puts you ahead of 80% of competitors.

 - SaaS is an investment, not just a cost.
 Need to consider utilization with respect to value delivery and productivity.
 Optimization efforts are not only about reducing spend and licenses.